Language: EN

 Using Properties

-With the properties defined, you can get and set values using attribute syntax, making the code cleaner and more readable.
+With the properties defined, values can be retrieved and set using attribute syntax, making the code cleaner and more readable.

 Notice that I don’t have to invoke a setter or getter method.
 I simply get the value with ., and set it with =, just like it were an attribute.